amelhaoui/mean-app/README.md

 Each CRUD operation is implemented beside updating cars for ``/stations/:stationName/cars``

-#Remarks
+# Remarks and assumptions

+- For POST/PUT requests, we send a body field “name” to either create or update a car/station
-For POST/PUT request, I return a 201 status for created resource and a header location For GET request where I return a collection like all cars or all stations, i put them into a collection I named “items”
+- For POST/PUT request, I return a 201 status for created resource and a header location
+- For GET request where I return a collection like all cars or all stations, i put them into a collection I named “items”
+- I added 2 internal fields in the schema: _cars and _station.
+These fields contain respectively a list of internal ids of cars and internal id of the station the car belongs to

 # Limitation and future